 Key Stage 5

-We ask for students to have achieved at least a good grade B after following the Higher Tier course in Key Stage 4.
+To be accepted onto the A level course we ask for students to have achieved at least a grade 6 after following the Higher Tier course in Key Stage 4.